How might one conceive of teaching a university class in Religious Studies?

 I need not digress here, but there are many ways to write academically (e.g. there are different academic genres), and thus I envisioned my role as providing my students a structure to practice their writing and conceive of strategies as to how they could develop their argumentation and style (or voice).

 As I will discuss, this is a particularly pertinent question for all Area Studies fields.
-One astute student essay about his preconceptions of Religious Studies can be found here, note that he though he would simply obtain a “general knowledge about the major religions of the world.”
-Our field may be determined by content, but that doesn’t mean that we only trade in world trivia.
+One astute student essay about his preconceptions of Religious Studies can be found here; note that he thought he would simply obtain a “general knowledge about the major religions of the world” (i.e. a mindless religious literacy).
+Our field may be determined by content, but that doesn’t mean that we only trade in trivia.

 Multiple Choice exams may be great for assessing retainment of facts, but they remain difficult to construct as a means to asses “higher-order” critical thinking.
 Assigning papers does not necessarily mitigate this limitation, either.
-Writing assignment prompts would need to clearly move beyond having students rehearse facts they have learned or could read about elsewhere (ahem, Wikipedia).
+Writing assignment prompts would need to clearly move beyond having students rehearse facts they have learned or could read about elsewhere.